 There are two things to consider when looking at the performance of a software:

-a.
-Can it meet the increasing demands of your customer?
+- Can it meet the increasing demands of your customers?

-If you need to target a specific audience at a specific time, your software provider has to have targeting capabilities built within the product so that it can launch specific content, based on the data it receives.
+If you want to target a specific audience at a specific time, look for software that has built-in targeting capabilities that enables it to launch specific relevant content – at the right time, to that audience – based on data it receives.

-On the opposite end of the spectrum, it may launch content about chilled sodas or frozen custard when it’s 90 degrees outside in the middle of August.
+On the opposite end of the spectrum, it may launch content about chilled beverages or frozen treats when it’s 90 degrees outside.

-Digital signage software that is tailored to meet the demands of the consumer can radically increase the performance of any digital marketing campaign.
+Digital signage software that is tailored to intuit the demands of the consumer can radically increase the performance of any digital marketing campaign.

 In retail, the same notion applies.
-Walmart, much like McDonalds, monitors data based on weather.
+Walmart, like McDonald’s, monitors data based on weather.
 It also monitors what kinds of products are in demand during the changing seasons.

-The retail giant has been acting on connections between weather and store sales for some time now, responding with store-level merchandising and hyperlocal digital advertising.
+The retail giant acts on weather data to boost store sales with store-level merchandising and hyperlocal digital advertising.

-If you have a customer base that changes like the weather, having this kind of targeting capability is a must for the software you choose.
+If you have a customer base that changes like the weather, software that enables this kind of targeting capability is invaluable..

 2) Network Performance and Delivery